 - Year Built: Launching in 2021

-- Arrival transfer from airport to hotel on Day 1 (preferred flights only)
+- Shared coach transfer from airport to hotel on day 1

-- One night’s hotel accommodation with breakfast in Ushuaia on Day 1
+- One night’s hotel accommodation with breakfast in Reykjavik on day 1

 - All meals, snacks, tea and coffee during voyage